grafana/k6-docs/docs/sources/next/javascript-api/import.meta/resolve.md

 This is particularly useful as some functions within k6 are not relative to the same origin, which might lead to seemingly similar paths having different files being loaded from the filesystem.

-For ongoing discussions please see this [issue](https://github.com/grafana/k6/issues/3857).
+For more details, refer to this [issue](https://github.com/grafana/k6/issues/3857).

 | Parameter | Type   | Description                |
 | --------- | ------ | -------------------------- |